raju7011/Notes/Mysql-commands.md

   9. Grant permission to user to the database

-    GRANT PRIVILEGE ON database.table TO 'username'@'host';
+    GRANT ALL PRIVILEGES ON *.* TO 'sammy'@'localhost' WITH GRANT OPTION;

   10.